Hessian fly: Host defense

 M. destructor is one of the most destructive wheat pests worldwide, hence its name.
-This has brought it much attention from wheat breeder and genetics researchers.
-As a result the highest number of mapped R genes for resistance to insects in wheat are R genes for this pest specifically, with the unrelated Russian wheat aphid (Diuraphis noxia) also being of serious interest.
+This has brought it much attention from wheat breeders and genetics researchers.
+As a result, the highest number of mapped R genes for resistance to insects in wheat are R genes for this pest specifically, with the unrelated Russian wheat aphid (Diuraphis noxia) also being of serious interest.